aquaproj/aquaproj.github.io/docs/index.md

 If tools are version controlled, they should be updated continuously.
 Otherwise, they would become old soon, which causes several issues.

-aqua provides [Renovate Config Preset](https://github.com/aquaproj/aqua-renovate-config) for continous update by Renovate.
+aqua provides [Renovate Config Preset](https://github.com/aquaproj/aqua-renovate-config) for continuous update by Renovate.
 Using this preset, you can easily update tools by Renovate.

 [ref.
 Update packages by Renovate](/docs/guides/renovate)